RickySkywalker/DeltaDoc/Code-server-doc.md

 **Note: you should do all the work on your terminal that is NOT in VS code, VS code terminal may have some problem**

+## Running code-server scripts on DeltaAI

+There are scripts that can directly help you setup everything on DeltaAI Login nodes, please check [this link](https://github.com/RickySkywalker/DeltaDoc/tree/main/code-server_scripts).

 ## Start code-server on login node
 You can try to firstly init the code-server on login node to test if it works correctly